Block Party USA is a cure for our country’s loneliness, social isolation, divisiveness, and the youth mental health crisis.

 Welcome to Block Party USA and thank you for stopping by!

-I’m Vanessa Elias, a mental health activist, certified parent coach, and NAMI (National Alliance on Mental Illness) support group facilitator who has been featured on NPR, PBS, and in the WSJ.
+I’m Vanessa Elias, a mental health activist, certified parent coach, and NAMI (National Alliance on Mental Illness) parent support group facilitator who has been featured on NPR, PBS, and in the WSJ.

 Let me say upfront, I’m not selling anything.
 My hope is that by the time you finish scrolling this page, you will be inspired to host a block party on your street.